San Jose Sharks: Doug Wilson era (2003–2022)

+Resurgence and arrival of Joe Thornton (2003–2008)

-In the 2004 playoffs, the Sharks defeated the St. Louis Blues in the Western Conference Quarter-finals and the Colorado Avalanche in the Conference Semi-finals.
-The San Jose Sharks, for the first time, progressed to the Conference Finals.
-However, they fell to the Calgary Flames, with ex-coach Daryl Sutter behind the Flames' bench and former Sharks goaltender Miikka Kiprusoff in net.
-During that season, San Jose, without a captain following Nolan's trade, utilized a rotating captaincy.
+The 2003–04 season saw the team turn around their record from the previous season, finishing atop the Pacific Division.
+In the 2004 playoffs, the Sharks defeated the St. Louis Blues in the conference quarterfinals and the Colorado Avalanche in the conference semifinals, advancing to the conference finals.
+However, they fell to the Calgary Flames in six games.
+During that season, without a captain following Nolan's trade, San Jose utilized a rotating captaincy.
 When the job eventually fell to Patrick Marleau, he kept the captaincy.
-During the off-season, forward Vincent Damphousse was lost to the Colorado Avalanche (but never played a game for them, as he announced his retirement during the 2004–05 lockout).
+During the off-season, forward Vincent Damphousse was left in free agency to the Colorado Avalanche.

-Arrival of Joe Thornton

-The Sharks started the 2005–06 season slowly, dropping to last place in the Pacific Division.
-The team lost Alexander Korolyuk.
-After a ten-game losing streak, the Sharks traded Brad Stuart, Wayne Primeau and Marco Sturm to the Boston Bruins in exchange for star player Joe Thornton.
-The trade re-energized the team, and with Nabokov sharing starting duties with backup goaltender Vesa Toskala, the Sharks rallied back from their early-season slump to clinch the fifth seed in the Western Conference.
-In the playoffs, the Sharks defeated the Nashville Predators in the Conference Quarter-finals before falling to the Edmonton Oilers in the Conference Semi-finals.
-Joe Thornton was awarded the Hart Memorial Trophy as the NHL's Most Valuable Player, as well as the Art Ross Trophy for leading the League in points, with 125.
-Jonathan Cheechoo was awarded the Maurice "Rocket" Richard Trophy for scoring the most goals during the regular season, with a total of 56.
+During the 2005–06 season the Sharks traded Brad Stuart, Wayne Primeau, and Marco Sturm to the Boston Bruins in exchange for star player Joe Thornton.
+In the 2006 playoffs, the Sharks fell to the Edmonton Oilers in the conference semifinals.
+Thornton was awarded the Hart Memorial Trophy as the NHL's Most Valuable Player, as well as the Art Ross Trophy for leading the league in points, with 125.
+Jonathan Cheechoo was awarded the Maurice "Rocket" Richard Trophy for scoring the most goals during the regular season with 56.

-The Sharks entered the 2006–07 season as the youngest team in average age, as well as the biggest team in average weight, and they raced out to a 20–7–0 start, the best in franchise history.
-A concern made by fans and members of the media was the lack of a left winger to play on a line with the duo of Thornton and Cheechoo.
-Wilson seemingly addressed this issue by acquiring 25-year-old 20-goal-scorer Mark Bell from the Chicago Blackhawks.
-Despite scoring a goal in his first two games with San Jose, Bell was widely considered a flop in San Jose.
-Off-ice issues, including being cited for drunk driving and an alleged hit-and-run contributed to his on-ice play.
-By the end of the season, Bell was consistently either a healthy scratch or a fourth-liner.